 4. Know the crypto’s market cap value

 This is the same as investing in stocks as per their market cap, large cap, small cap. etc. Remember that today’s high market cap crypto is yesterday’s small market cap crypto.
-For example, Ether, of the Ethereum blockchain was trading below $1 in 2016.
-But today, it is traded above $1,000 with a market cap of $130,357,854,104 (July).
+For example, Ether, of the Ethereum blockchain, was trading below $1 in 2016.
+But today, it is trading above $1,000 with a market cap of $130,357,854,104 (July).
 Typically, going with the larger market cap is a safe bet, but if you are performing your due diligence, you can go for undervalued cryptos having the potential to rise–value investing in cryptocurrency.

 Generally, a white paper is released with the launch of a cryptocurrency that contains insightful details on the purpose, vision, and road map of the crypto.
 The growth projection is also a crucial part of it.
 Thus, having this step on the checklist is an essential step to knowing the value of cryptocurrency.
 Clear facts and numbers are a good green flag.

 6. Pay attention to news and updates about the coin

 This year, one of the top ten cryptos called Luna lost 99% of its valuation, dropping to under $1 from $120.
 The reason behind the fall of this crypto was that it was directly associated with TerraUSD (UST), which is a stablecoin pegged to the dollar and of the same Terra ecosystem.
 There was a fundamental flaw in the way the algorithmic stablecoin TerraUSD (UST) worked.
 It led to Luna’s crash.
 Value investors should know such news and updates to time their investments and gain the benefit or avoid the downside risk by closing the position at the right time.